Alfred Knox: Career

 The garrison of the Winter Palace originally consisted of about 2,000 all told, including detachments from junker and ensign schools, three squadrons of Cossacks, a company of volunteers and a company from the Women's Battalion.
 It had six guns and one armoured car, the crew of which, however, declared that it had only come "to guard the art treasures of the Palace and was otherwise neutral"!

 The garrison had dwindled owing to desertions, for there were no provisions and it had been practically starved for two days.
 There was no strong man to take command and to enforce discipline.
 No one had any stomach for fighting; and some of the ensigns even borrowed great coats of soldier pattern from the women to enable them to escape unobserved.

 The greater part of the junkers of the Mikhail Artillery School returned to their school, taking with them four out of their six guns.
 Then the Cossacks left, declaring themselves opposed to bloodshed!
 At 10 p.m. a large part of the ensigns left, leaving few defenders except the ensigns of the Engineering School and the company of women.

 During the Russian Civil War, he was the head of the British Mission (Britmis) and notional Chef d'Arrière of the White Army in Siberia under Admiral Kolchak.
 He barely intervened in the combat operations, as Kolchak was unwilling to listen to his advice and to accept demands about a Russian Constituent Assembly after the war.

+R. H. Bruce Lockhart praised him highly.
+"Up to the revolution no man took a saner view of the military situation on the Eastern front and no foreign observer supplied his Government with more reliable information."

-In 1921 Knox published his memoirs, With the Russian Army: 1914–1917.
+In 1921 Knox, who retired from the army in July 1920 with the honorary rank of major general, published his memoirs, With the Russian Army: 1914–1917.
 In this book he also tells the story of heroine Elsa Brändström.